mauro3/Parameters.jl/README.md

 is the macro `@with_kw` which decorates a type definition and creates:

 - a keyword constructor for the type
 - allows setting default values for the fields inside the type definition
+- allows assertions on field values inside the type definition
 - a constructor which allows creating a type-instance taking its defaults from another type instance
 - packing and unpacking macros for the type: `@unpack_*` where `*` is